handrews/OpenAPI-Specification/src/oas.md

 API endpoints are by definition accessed as locations, and are described by this specification as **_URLs_**.

-Unless specified otherwise, all fields that are URLs MAY be relative references as defined by [RFC3986](https://tools.ietf.org/html/rfc3986#section-4.2).
+Unless specified otherwise, all fields that are URLs MAY be relative references as defined by [[RFC3986]] [Section 4.2](https://tools.ietf.org/html/rfc3986#section-4.2).

 Because the API is a distinct entity from the OpenAPI Document, RFC3986's base URI rules for the OpenAPI Document do not apply.
 Unless specified otherwise, relative references are resolved using the URLs defined in the [Server Object](#server-object) as a base URL.
 Note that these themselves MAY be relative to the referring document.